 We understand that addiction often goes beyond the physical aspects and that is why we offer support that addresses the mental health of our patients.
 Once you cease to cope with drugs and alcohol, the process of repairing your health and close relationships can begin.

-Aftercare services such as those provided by local Alcoholics Anonymous and Narcotics Anonymous groups are an invaluable tool for many people who have completed treatment or are currently in treatment.
+Aftercare services such as those provided by local Alcoholics Anonymous and Narcotics Anonymous groups are invaluable tools for many people who have completed treatment or are currently in treatment.
 These meetings provide a safe and supportive environment for people to share their experiences and offer each other hope and encouragement.

 At AA and NA meetings, people can also obtain information about other resources that may be helpful, such as sober living houses, halfway houses, 12-step programs, and addiction treatment programs.
 The following support groups in the Greater Houston area offer meetings for individuals recovering from addiction: